wp-plugins/form-maker/readme.txt

 *   Possibility to use Export CSV/XML feature to download the submitted forms and to analyze the data with advanced tools
 *   Possibility to edit form submissions, deleting the columns of irrelevant form submissions or for sorting the data
 *   Possibility to hide and unhide specific form fields from demonstrating in the Submissions
+*   There is a possibility to add custom text which will be displayed when the field is empty to give the users samples or instruction when filling the specific field.

 Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features: